Connic

 Production

 Each run gets a fresh container.
-No state carries over.
-Complete isolation guaranteed.
+No state carries over, and isolation is guaranteed.

 2. Retry Logic with Exponential Backoff

-LLM APIs fail.
-Rate limits hit.
-Networks blip.
-Your agent needs to handle this gracefully, not crash and burn.
+LLM APIs fail, rate limits hit, networks blip.
+Your agent needs to handle that gracefully, not crash and burn.

 agents/resilient-agent.yaml